Easy-to-Code Navigation that Scrolls With You: It’s Possible!

 …and vertically-aligned icons can look neat on a sidebar.

-Give at least 10 px of space between your icons.
+Give at least 10px of space between your icons.

-Take a hard look at all your icons–if they’re taking up at least 200px of vertical/horizontal space, you might have too many.
+Take a hard look at all your icons–if they’re collectively taking up at least 200px of vertical/horizontal space, you might have too many.
 One way I get around this design issue is to design my icons’ display, leave it alone on my hard drive for a few days, and then come back to it with fresh eyes.
 With time away from it, I can better tell if there are too many even to my eyes.
 In that case, I pick out the most important ones (the ones I really want my visitors to click on) and put the rest on another page, well-spaced.
 Try this–your users’ eyes will thank you!

-Do a “hover label” for each icon.
+(Optional) Make a text “hover label” for each icon.

 For this, I put each icon into its own table cell, and then put a line break between image and text within the link, like so: